Essential Info

 Audio in the Podcast

-Some of the rooms in the new Engineering Buildings have microphones suspended from the ceiling; these have been chosen to ensure that audio coming from all angles can be recorded.
+Some of the rooms in the Engineering Buildings have microphones suspended from the ceiling; these have been chosen to ensure that audio coming from all angles can be recorded.

 Apple Devices/Copyright Protection Issues